2003 and 2004

 ten years before.

 "Did I get aggressive with you?"
-Dave asks.
+Dave asked.
 "I remember reading what you

 wrote and it p***ed me off.
 But I was glad you did it.
 There were people like